-The Finnish Institute in London is looking for visual arts, museums and archives professionals to participate in MOBIUS, fellowship programme that enables mobility and collaborative practices and supports long-lasting professional relationships between the UK, Republic of Ireland and Finland.
-We will choose maximum of eight fellows who are expected to work as part of hosting organisation’s staff for 2-3 months during 2015.
+The Finnish Institute in London is looking for visual arts, museum and archive professionals to participate in MOBIUS, fellowship programme that enables mobility and collaborative practices and supports long-lasting professional relationships between the UK, Republic of Ireland and Finland.
+We will choose 4-6 fellows to take part in the programme by working as part of a host organisation’s staff for 2-3 months during 2016.

 MOBIUS is a three-year programme organised by the Finnish Institute in London and the Finnish Cultural Institute in New York.
 It started at the end of 2013 and the first fellows were chosen in the Spring 2014.

-MOBIUS supports opening up cultural data, meaningful networking and sharing knowledge and best practices.
-One of the main agendas is to develop current modes of operation in the fields of visual arts, museums and archives: ranging from up-and-coming to prominent, from independent to institutional.
+MOBIUS enables opening up of cultural data, meaningful networking and sharing knowledge and field specific expertise.
 The programme offers culture sector professionals a unique opportunity to gain valuable international experience through a multi-institutional model of peer-to-peer learning.

-Dr Susanna Pettersson, the director of the Finnish Institute in London says: “It is essential to test different ideas and practices in an international context.
-MOBIUS will create networks and knowledge that will benefit the whole culture sector in Finland, the UK, Ireland and the US and will continue doing so in the future.
+Through the MOBIUS programme participants can test different ideas and practices in an international context.
+MOBIUS has already created networks and knowledge that are beneficial to the culture sector in Finland, the UK, Ireland and the US and will continue doing so in the future.

 MOBIUS is generously supported by the Kone Foundation, the Finnish Ministry of Education and Culture and by the Swedish Cultural Foundation in Finland.

-The participants are chosen in London by a steering group including members from The Finnish Institute in London, The National Archives of Finland, Finnish Museums Association, Archives and Records Association UK, Museums Association UK , British Council and Chester Beatty Library, Ireland.
+The participants are chosen in London by a steering group consisting of members from The Finnish Institute in London, The National Archives of Finland, Finnish Museums Association, Archives and Records Association UK, Museums Association UK , the British Council and Chester Beatty Library, Ireland.

-The Finnish Institute in London will cover and coordinate for each fellow the travel costs to the working destination and accommodation costs during the fellowship.
+The Finnish Institute in London manages and coordinates the fellowship periods and covers the travel costs to the working destination and the accommodation during the fellowship.
 The sending organisation will pay for the salary for its staff member who will be sent to work overseas whereas the hosting organisation is committed to provide professional guidance and support for the duration of the fellowship period.

-If a fellow is a freelancer she/he is responsible for his/her own living costs during the fellowship period.
+If a fellow is a freelancer the Finnish Institute will also cover some of his/her living costs during the fellowship period.

 The fellows coming from Finland will be placed in art organisations, museums and archives in different regions of Great Britain and Ireland and those coming from Great Britain and Ireland will be placed in Finland.

-During 2014 and 2015 we have collaborated with the following organizations: In Great Britain: The Burrell Collection, Glasgow Museums; CIRCA projects, Newcastle upon Tyne; Cornwall Records Office, Cornwall Council, Truro; Manchester Art Gallery, Manchester City Galleries; National Media Museum, Bradford; National Museums Liverpool; Tyne & Wear Archives & Museums, Newcastle upon Tyne; Whitworth Art Gallery, The University of Manchester; The William Morris Gallery, London.
+During 2014 and 2015 we have collaborated with the following organizations: In Great Britain: The Burrell Collection, Glasgow Museums; CIRCA projects, Newcastle upon Tyne; Cornwall Records Office, Cornwall Council, Truro; Manchester Art Gallery, Manchester City Galleries; National Media Museum, Bradford; National Museums Liverpool; Tate Britain; Tyne & Wear Archives & Museums, Newcastle upon Tyne; Whitworth Art Gallery of The University of Manchester; The William Morris Gallery, London.